thefreezecroc/CanoeAi/README.md

 ![Image](https://github.com/user-attachments/assets/a45f8860-4d18-43a5-86e5-a9b523071f4e)

 CanoeAi is a project designed to collect and analyze data from sensors placed in a canoe paddle to understand movement dynamics.
 The system uses Arduino Nano 33 BLE and IMU sensors to gather motion data, which is processed using Python scripts.
+Later we will use machine learning algorithms to process the data, and give feedback to the user.

 ## Features
 - Data collection using IMU sensors